West to bolster Ukraine air defense; nuke plant loses power

 “These attacks reinforce the government’s belief that they can only be answered with unwavering support for Ukraine and its people," Defense Minister Kajsa Ollongreher said.
 “The Netherlands, like our partners, will not be intimidated by Russia.”

-The span opened four years after Russia annexed Crimea from Ukraine in 2014, serving as a symbol of Moscow's regional dominance as well as a crucial route for getting military supplies to Ukraine and Russian travelers to a popular vacation destination.
+The span opened four years after Russia seized Crimea from Ukraine in 2014, serving as a symbol of Moscow's regional dominance as well as a crucial route for military supplies for its troops in Ukraine and for Russians traveling to a popular vacation destination.

-Ukraine's Defense Ministry on Wednesday dismissed accusations of Ukrainian involvement.
-“The entire activity of the FSB and the Investigative Committee is nonsense,” Defense Ministry spokesman Andriy Yusov told reporters.
+Ukrainian Defense Ministry spokesman Andriy Yusov denied the accusation that his country was involved, telling reporters, “The entire activity of the FSB and the Investigative Committee is nonsense.”

 More than a dozen missiles were fired at the city of Zaporizhzhia and its suburbs, damaging residential buildings.
 Part of a larger eponymous region that Moscow has illegally annexed, the city remains in Ukrainian hands while Russian forces control the area where the nuclear plant is located.

-In Nikopol, a city of 104,000 across the Dnieper River from the Zaporizhzhia plant, three people were gravely wounded, including a 6-year-old girl.
-Over 30 multi-story residential buildings were damaged, as as well as private houses and schools, Ukrainian authorities said.
+In Nikopol, a city of 104,000 across the Dnieper River from the plant, three people were gravely wounded, including a 6-year-old girl.
+Over 30 multistory residential buildings were damaged, as as well as private houses and schools, Ukrainian authorities said.

 Rafael Grossi, the head of the U.N.'s International Atomic Energy Agency, said the loss of external power at the nuclear plant for the second time in five days again exposed "how precarious the situation is," and he pleaded again for a security zone around the plant.

 All six of the Zaporizhzhia reactors were stopped earlier due to the war.
-But they still require electricity to prevent them and their spent fuel rods from overheating to the point of a meltdown that could release radiation into Ukraine's atmosphere and potentially into other European countries as well as Russia.
+But they still require electricity to prevent them and their spent fuel rods from overheating to the point of a meltdown that could release radiation into the atmosphere of Ukraine and potentially other European countries, including Russia.

-In the Donetsk region, Russian forces used tanks to shell the city of Avdiivka, damaging residential buildings and a market.
-Seven people were killed and eight wounded, Tymoshenko posted on Telegram along with photos showing bodies on the ground by a kiosk with potatoes and bread on the counter.
+In the Donetsk region, Russian tanks shelled the city of Avdiivka, damaging residential buildings and a market.
+Seven people were killed and eight wounded, Kyrylo Tymoshenko, the deputy head of Zelenskyy's office, said via Telegram, posting photos of bodies on the ground by a kiosk with potatoes and bread on the counter.

 Earlier Wednesday, Ukraine’s southern command said its forces recaptured five settlements in the southern Kherson region, on the western fringe of an arc of Russian-controlled territory in eastern and southern Ukraine.